You often have to follow directions on a map in Listening Section 2.

 Please note that I have updated this post so that it includes other Section 2 advice and a full listening.
 Please find the latest post here.

-Listening Tip 1: Where are you?
+Map Listening Tip 1: Find out where you are

 Know where you are when you start, and which direction you are facing.